 - Preparing a detailed cover letter to introduce and support your ILR application;

 - Uploading online all the relevant supporting documents before you attend your appointment for enrolment of your biometrics;

 - Liaising with the Home Office UKVI for a timely decision on your ILR application.

-Our fees for providing expert legal help and assistance with an application for ILR as a UK Ancestry Migrant are given in the fee table below:
+Our fixed fees for ILR as a UK Ancestry migrant from inside the UK are as given in the fee table below:

-The agreed fixed fee will depend on the complexity of the application for ILR as a UK Ancestry Migrant and the volume of casework involved in the application.
-In addition to our fixed fee for helping with an ILR application as UK Ancestry Migrant, the applicant will also have to pay the Home office UKVI fees for the ILR application.
+The agreed fixed fee will depend on the complexity of the application for ILR as a UK Ancestry migrant and the volume of casework involved in the application.
+In addition to our fixed fee for ILR as a UK Ancestry migrant, the applicant also has to pay the Home office UKVI fees for the application.